Dani723/table/README.md

 The `auto` layout mode is used by default.
 For tables with toolbars however, the `vclFixed` class must be used.

+_Truncation_

+In conjunction with the fixed layout mode, the modifier `vclSingleLine` can be used to truncate cell content which would span more than one line and show an ellipsis to indicate truncated content instead.

+_Wrapping aehavior_

+To allow breaking words of textual cell content apart, use the modifier `vclBreakWords`.
+This works best in combination with the fixed layout mode.

 ## Usage

 ## Classes